scottstanie/insar/README.md

 #### eof.py

-Functions for dealing with precise orbit files (Sentinel 1)
+Functions for dealing with precise orbit files (POE) for Sentinel 1

 ```python
 from insar.eof import download_eofs